SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 Zero Food Waste is a non-profit association whose mission is to contribute to reducing Global Food Waste.

-For this purpose 1)it allows companies like restaurants and supermarkets that want to donate food to get in touch through it with charities and other organisations that could use this food.
+For this purpose 1) it allows companies like restaurants and supermarkets that want to donate food to get in touch through it with charities and other organisations that could use this food.
-2) Offers information and a newsletter to raise awareness about this problem and inform users about related events.
+2) offers information and a newsletter to raise awareness about this problem and inform users about related events.

 The website provides general statistics and information about Worldwide Food Waste and their future predictions and a quiz to keep users engaged while learning.
 Also uses the Google Maps API to display the countries that waste the most food globally.
 About Us Page contains info about the company; its history, mission & values and their current & future actions to fight this problem.